 The difference between augmented reality and virtual reality (VR) is that VR is an environment of completely virtual illusion.
-While the AR includes an element of both virtual as well as adding visual elements into the real physical environment.
-AR gives both motivational benefits, especially for usually low performing pupils.
-But also cognitive challenges in different ways for both low and high performing pupils the research results show.
+While Augmented Reality includes an element of both virtual as well as adding visual elements into the real physical environment.
+It gives both motivational benefits, especially for usually low-performing pupils.
+But also cognitive challenges in different ways for both low and high-performing pupils the research results show.